SV21 | Building Rehabilitation

 Architecture that reveals the essential

-More than a gesture of affirmation, the building presents itself as a careful and silent intervention that enhances what already exists and reveals the potential contained in the space left unfilled.
+More than a gesture of affirmation, the building presents itself as a silent intervention that enhances what already exists and reveals the potential contained in the space left unfilled.

 Project Gallery

-Metal staircase as a central element: A light, white, minimalist staircase runs vertically along the side void.
+- Metal staircase as a central element: A light, white staircase runs vertically along the side void.
 More than functional, it is an element of design and lightness, sewing the different floors together with elegance and precision.

-Common entrance as a transitional space: The new entrance is designed as a route between the urban exterior and the residential interiors, punctuated by patios and sheltered spaces, promoting a discreet and integrated collective experience.
+- Common entrance as a transitional space: The new entrance is designed as a route between the urban exterior and the residential interiors.

-Conscious and restrained refurbishment: The proposal respects the original structure of the building, introducing one-bedroom typologies with well-proportioned areas.
-The choice of neutral materials and simple solutions guarantees comfort, durability and sobriety.
+- Conscious and contained rehabilitation: The proposal respects the original structure of the building, introducing one-bedroom typologies with contained areas.

 Instead of fully occupying the plot, the proposal chooses to preserve the void and use it as a point of articulation.
 The original interior staircase has been removed, and in its place is a white, light and minimalist metal staircase, designed as a functional and sculptural piece that floats between the two volumes.